-Want the IRS To Figure Your Credit?
+Want the IRS to Figure Your Credit?

-If you can take the credit and you want us to figure it for you, check the box in Part I of Schedule 3 for your filing status and age.
+If you can take the credit and you want us to figure it for you, check the box in Part I of Schedule R for your filing status and age.
 Fill in Part II and lines 11 and 13 of Part III if they apply to you.
-Then, enter "CFE" next to line 30 on Form 1040A and attach Schedule 3 to your return.
+Then, enter "CFE" on the dotted line next to line 46 on Form 1040 and attach Schedule R to your return.